cloudblue/connect-eaas-core/docs/migration_guide.md

 ### Event handlers

-In EaaS SDK v1 events are subscribed through the **extension.json** descriptor file and each event has a predefined method name to handle it:
+In EaaS SDK v1, events are subscribed through the **extension.json** descriptor file.
+Each event has a predefined method name to handle it:

 ``` json title="EaaS SDK v1" hl_lines="7-9"